-In October 2006, the Company entered into a two-year credit facility with a bank.
-At June 30, 2008, the facility provided for line of credit borrowings of up to \$10.0 million.
-Under the credit facility, the Company may borrow against its eligible accounts receivable and eligible inventory, as defined in the credit agreement.
-Interest on borrowed amounts under the line of credit is payable monthly at the current stated prime rate plus 1.00% (6.00% at June 30, 2008).
-Additionally, the Company is obligated to pay an unused line fee of 0.25% per annum applied to the amount by which the maximum credit amount exceeds the average daily principal balance during the preceding month.
-The credit facility requires \$2,000 in monthly collateral management fees and includes an early termination fee equal to 2% of the total facility during the first year of the agreement and 1% of the total facility in the second year of the agreement.
-The credit facility is secured by substantially all of the assets of the Company.

-On June 30, 2008, the available credit under the Company's credit facility was \$9.9 million, all of which was unused.
+At September 30, 2008, the Company had a credit facility with a bank that provided for line of credit borrowings of up to \$10.0 million.
+Under this credit facility, the Company could borrow against its eligible accounts receivable and eligible inventory, as defined in the credit agreement.
+Interest on borrowed amounts under the line of credit was payable monthly at the current stated prime rate plus 1.00% (6.00% at September 30, 2008).
+Additionally, the Company was obligated to pay an unused line fee of 0.25% per annum applied to the amount by which the maximum credit amount exceeded the average daily principal balance during the preceding month.
+The credit facility required \$2,000 in monthly collateral management fees and included an early termination fee equal to 2% of the total facility during the first year of the agreement and 1% of the total facility in the second year of the agreement.
+The credit facility was secured by substantially all of the assets of the Company.
+On September 30, 2008, the available credit under the Company's credit facility was \$9.1 million, all of which was unused.
+This credit facility expired on October 15, 2008.